 Part two, called The Analysis, goes over Alexander’s conquests.
 The book shows all the detailed maps, diagrams, and pictures.
 As Fuller was a major general in Great Britain, he can provide this unique perspective on Alexander’s conquests and military history.
 So, I found it quite refreshing because he’s not a classical scholar.

-Fuller’s not a Ph.D. in ancient history, but he does know a lot about war.
-He can use a lot of knowledge from these sources, put it all together, provide his insight, and create a brilliant book.
-So if you have watched a documentary on Alexander or read some things online, this is an excellent book because it enhances your knowledge.
+Fuller does not have a Ph.D. in ancient history but knows much about war.
+He can use knowledge from these sources, put it all together, provide insight, and create a brilliant book.
+So, if you have watched a documentary on Alexander or read some things online, this book is excellent because it enhances your knowledge.

-Another positive that I liked about this book is that it dispels many myths about Alexander the Great.
+Another positive about this book is that it dispels many myths about Alexander the Great.
 So there’s a viral film called Alexander, which came out in 2004, and many things in that film are wrong.
-One of the big ones that were still big, even back when this book was published, was whether Alexander was a heterosexual or not.
+Even back when this book was published, one of the big ones that was still big was whether Alexander was a heterosexual or not.
 There was a big debate about his sexuality in the film.

 Fuller goes into great depth on dispelling some of these myths.
-But the negative view is that Fuller had some biases that made the book debate.
+However, the negative view is that Fuller’s biases made the book debated.
 Overall, I enjoyed this book because it’s direct.
-I highly recommend that you do pick this book up and reread it.
+I highly recommend that you pick this book up and reread it.

 Author: J. F. C. Fuller